Adrianjewell91/theorizer/README.md

 # Feature Highlights:

-1. <a name="nn"></a>Piano
+## 1. <a name="nn"></a>Piano
-The piano is built using online virtual pianos as an inspiration.
+The piano draws inspiration from online virtual pianos.
 The problem with other online virtual pianos was that they weren't long enough.
 The goal of Theorizer was to offer musical analysis for an entire keyboard, so horizontal scrolling was required:

 ```css
 .keyboard-register {